waqasbhatti/lcc-server/lccserver/server-docs/xmatch.md

 POST {{ server_url }}/api/xmatch
 ```

-See the general [API page](/docs/api) for how to handle the responses from the query service.
+See the general [API page](/docs/api) for how to handle the responses from the
+query service.
+The cross-match service requires an API key; see the [API key
+docs](/docs/api#api-keys) for how to request and use these.

 ### Parameters